Silhouette of a veiled woman against a Mallorcan street backdrop representing the debate over a burka ban

 What is often missing in the public debate is the perspective of the women concerned as well as assessments from social workers, schools and legal advisors on the island.
 There is a lack of reliable data on the actual prevalence of full veiling in Mallorca and analyses of whether the practice is driven by coercion, religious conviction or personal choice.
 Without this foundation any political decision risks being more symbolic than effective.

 Concrete approaches that are neglected in the debate can be clearly formulated: First, targeted prevention work against forced marriage and genital mutilation — there are already criminal and counseling options here, and it makes sense to expand them.
 Second, the expansion of low-threshold counseling centers and anonymous reporting offices in municipalities such as Palma, Inca or Manacor.
+In other policy areas the government has shown a preference to favor education and local solutions over blanket bans.
 Third, clear procedural rules for identity checks so that women are not discriminated against or criminalized during controls; encounters with police and administration should be trained and handled sensitively.

 Fourth: dialogue with Muslim communities and women's organizations in the Balearics.
 A ban without exchange feels top-down; participation creates legitimate solutions.
 Fifth: legal clarification at the regional level so that any potential ban does not conflict with fundamental rights or lead to contradictory court rulings.